Adjunct Professor of Physics

 Ultrafast Optical Characterization of Wide Bandage Semiconductors and Polyatomic Molecules awarded by Army Research Office (Co-Principal Investigator).
 2001 to 2004

 DURIP Equipment Request: A Streak Camera for Time-Resolved Photoluminescence Characterization of Wide Bandgap awarded by Air Force Office of Scientific Research (Co-Principal Investigator).
 2003 to 2004

-Duke Terahertz Femtosecond Diagnostic Laboratory awarded by Lord Foundation of North Carolina (Co-Principal Investigator).
+Duke Terahertz Femtosecond Diagnostic Laboratory awarded by (Co-Principal Investigator).
 1999 to 2002

 (98-0465) A Millimeter Wave Photonic Crystal Laser-Staff Research Proposal awarded by Army Research Office (Co-Principal Investigator).
 1997 to 1998